Vincentia

 Vincentia has a typical household mix, with a lower-than-average median household size

-Family households account for 70.9% of all households, including 22.9% couples with children, 38.5% couples without children, and 8.4% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households at 27.3% and group households comprising 2.1%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households constitute 70.9% of all households, including 22.9% couples with children, 38.5% couples without children, and 8.4% single parent families.
+Non-family households account for the remaining 29.1%, with lone person households at 27.3% and group households comprising 2.1%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households